The Simpsons season 21: Production

+This season and the previous season were ordered in February 2009.
+Al Jean remained as showrunner, a role he had since the thirteenth season.
 The season featured eight holdover episodes from season 20’s LABF production line.
 John Frink was credited as an executive producer for the first time.
 It also featured fifteen episodes from the season’s MABF production line.

+The season premiered with an episode written by guest writers Seth Rogen and Evan Goldberg.
+It also featured the final episode written by Daniel Chun before he left to join the American version of the television series The Office.

 20th anniversary

 In 2009, to celebrate the 20th anniversary of the premiere of The Simpsons, Fox announced that a year-long celebration of the show titled "Best.
 20 Years.
 Ever." would run from January 14, 2009 to January 14, 2010.

 As part of the celebration, documentary filmmaker Morgan Spurlock directed and produced The Simpsons 20th Anniversary Special – In 3-D!
 On Ice!, a documentary special that examined the "cultural phenomenon of The Simpsons".
 Despite the title, Spurlock said the special "most likely [would] not be in 3-D nor on ice."
 Production began at Comic-Con 2009, and the show aired on January 10, 2010 on Fox.
 It included interviews with the cast and fans of the show.

 For the week of November 9, 2009, several Fox shows including House, Lie to Me, Bones and Fringe featured clues and homages to the show as part of an "on-air scavenger hunt".
 Viewers who spotted the clues could win prizes at Fox.com.
 Marge also appeared on the cover of the November issue of Playboy.

 The milestone was also celebrated in the United Kingdom with three special programmes, all twenty minutes long and entitled The Simpsons: Access All Areas, Simpsons...Mischief and Mayhem and Simpsons...Celebrity Friends respectively.
 They aired on Sky1 and Sky1 HD on three separate evenings from January 11 to 13, 2010.
 They were followed by the UK premiere of season 21's first episode, "Homer the Whopper".